build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

-## Part 2 - Obtaining a video transcript.
+## Part 2 - Obtaining a YouTube video transcript.

 Once you have obtained access to the Studio Lab, sing in to [Amazon SageMaker Studio Lab](https://studiolab.sagemaker.aws/).